jasoncolburne/arad/documentation/design/README.md

     - [Database](#database)
     - [Cache](#cache)

 `Arad` is designed in layers.
-A layer recieves a request from above, does some processing and makes requests to the layer below to compose a response to return to the layer above.
+A layer receives a request from above, does some processing and makes requests to the layer below to compose a response to return to the layer above.
 By enforcing this architecture (easy enough in this application) we can ensure our [distributed traces](https://en.wikipedia.org/wiki/Tracing_(software)) are short, understandable and debuggable.